pantheons-ai/pantheons-backend/README.md

 # pantheons backend
-Service of fully-onchain IP infrastructure
+The Backend Service of Fully Onchain IP Infrastructure